-It also hits the sweet spot of being under $100 / £100, though the proprietary 3.5mm headphone cable could be a sticking point if you lose or damage it.
-Still, there are few wired headphones that can compete with the Epos H3 when it comes to price and performance, and we’re pleasantly surprised by how comfortable they are every time we put them on our heads.
+It also hits the sweet spot of being under $100 / £100, though the proprietary 3.5mm cable could be a sticking point if you lose or damage it.
+Still, few wired headphones can compete with the Epos H3 regarding price and performance, and we’re pleasantly surprised by how comfortable they are every time we put them on.

 You don’t have to blow your entire budget on a gaming headset to get top-quality sound, as the Corsair HS50 so amply proves.
 For under $50 / £50, the Corsair HS50 delivers terrific audio, multi-platform compatibility, and an excellent microphone to boot.

-While the oval earcups won’t be for everyone, and we had a few build concerns, the Fnatic React Plus is worth it due to the incredibly clear and detailed sound it provides, choice of leather and fabric earcup pads, and excellent microphone.
+While the oval earcups won’t be for everyone, and we had a few build concerns, the Fnatic React Plus is worth it due to its incredibly clear and detailed sound, choice of leather and fabric earcup pads, and excellent microphone.

-Read our full Beyerdynamic Tygr 300 R review
+- Read more: Beyerdynamic Tygr 300 R review

 The Razer Kraken Kitty isn't exactly cheap as far as wired gaming headsets go.
 That's because it'll set you back around $199.99 / £199.99 / AU$289 which certainly puts it up on the premium side of the spectrum.
 You're paying a premium for that gorgeous design really, and if you're into pink gaming headsets with bunny, bear, and kitty ears, as well as the stunning RGB lighting, this could be the one for you.

 Now, the looks wouldn't mean much if the Razer Kraken Kitty V2 Pro didn't sound as good as it looks.
 Fortunately, in our testing, we found that this model was a particularly strong performer whether we were playing games on PC or PS5, and was equally impressed with the many different genres of music we threw its way, too.